 - 7.1.
 The University takes its duty of care for postgraduate researchers very seriously.
 This includes a desire to make sure that: - 7.1.1. students look after their own wellbeing and are encouraged and enabled to do so; - 7.1.2. students are supported to develop skills and tools to support their own wellbeing; - 7.1.3. students are able to seek appropriate assistance where required; - 7.1.4. staff responsible for supporting the student experience should be duly sympathetic and informed of where students might seek assistance. - 7.2.
-The University has policies, services, and mechanisms in place to support students with their physical and mental wellbeing, accessible through the 'MyGlasgow Students' webpages. - 7.3.
+The University has several policies in place such as the Student Absence Policy, the Student Mental Health Policy and the Fitness to Study Procedure which set out the University's commitments to supporting students on a path to success and providing a stigma-free atmosphere. - 7.3.
 The University is committed to safeguarding the safety and mental health and wellbeing of research students undertaking research fieldwork.
-Our definition of research fieldwork includes any type of data collection which involves travel or data collection outside of the UofG campuses (including archival visits, students returning to home country / previous workplace to collect data).
-The University's policies on safeguarding researchers outline the roles and responsibilities of the student, supervisor, school, and University at all stages of this research process, seek to ensure that students are fully aware of risks in the fieldwork process, have an appropriate risk assessment in place, and are able to access the training and support that they require. - 7.4.
+Our fieldwork definition includes any type of data collection which involves travel or data collection outside of the UofG campuses (including archival visits, students returning to home country / previous workplace to collect data).
+The University's policies on safeguarding researchers outline the roles and responsibilities of the student, supervisor, school, and University at all stages of this research process, seek to ensure that students are fully aware of risks in the fieldwork process, have an appropriate risk assessment in place and are able to access the training and support that they require. - 7.4.
 Positive relationships between students and supervisors are key to a high-quality student experience.
 While supervision is often seen as mainly intellectual guidance, supervisors have a responsibility to be supportive of students and inform themselves about relevant support mechanisms or services that they might engage with or direct students to. - 7.5.
 Students sometimes do not wish their supervisors to know that they are struggling with anything that impacts their studies.
 However, where a supervisor is informed of any ongoing illness or other circumstances that affect a student's performance, they are better able to support students and make sure that any mitigating circumstances are accounted for appropriately. - 7.6.
 If students would feel more comfortable speaking to someone other than their supervisor, they are advised to approach PG Conveners or Directors in their Schools, their Advisor of Study where this role exists, or staff in their Graduate Schools.
 There may also be other staff or colleagues that students feel comfortable speaking to, and students are encouraged to reach out for support. - 7.7.
-There are several Services within the University through which students may seek assistance and support, including:

-- 7.7.1.
-Counselling and Psychological Services;

-- 7.7.2.
-Complaints team;

-- 7.7.3.
-Disability Services;

-- 7.7.4.
-Equality and Diversity Unit;

-- 7.7.5.
-Interfaith Chaplaincy;

-- 7.7.6.
-International Student Support;

-- 7.7.7.
-Sport;

-- 7.7.8.
-SRC Advice Centre;
+There are several Services within the University through which students may seek assistance and support, including: - 7.7.1.
+Counselling and Psychological Services; - 7.7.2.
+Complaints team; - 7.7.3.
+Disability Services; - 7.7.4.
+Equality and Diversity Unit; - 7.7.5.
+Interfaith Chaplaincy; - 7.7.6.
+International Student Support; - 7.7.7.
+Sport; - 7.7.8.
+SRC Advice Centre; - 7.7.9.

-- 7.7.9.
 Student Services Enquiry Team.